 A senior term debt has an amortization schedule, where the borrowing company will have to pay the fixed installments of interest and principal.
-What makes senior term debt different than a regular debt is that it can have a bullet payment at the maturity date.
-This means paying the remaining value of the debt is owed to the lender.
+What makes senior term debt different than a regular debt is that it can include a bullet payment at the maturity date.
+It means paying the remaining value of the debt that is owed to the lender.

-When there is principal amortization along with interest payment, the amortization can either be a straight line or accelerated.
-The straight line method is considered a simple method of debt repayment.
-It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
-This is also known as a fixed payment loan.
-We’ve prepared a Fixed Payment Loan Calculator.
+When there is principal amortization along with interest payments, the amortization can either be straight-line or accelerated.
+The straight-line method is considered a simple method of debt repayment.
+It divides the principal and interest into an equal number of payments, so the payments remain constant throughout the period.
+It is also known as a fixed payment loan.

 With the accelerated method, the borrower is allowed to make extra payments that will be added to the regular principal payments.
-The benefit to this is a faster reduction of the amount owed, saving the borrower years of interest payments.
-This is due to a reduction in the principal amount, meaning a reduced interest expense.
-This form is also known as a fixed principal loan.
-We also have a Fixed Principal Loan Calculator.
+The method’s benefit is a faster reduction of the amount owed, saving the borrower money on interest payments.
+It is due to a reduction in the principal amount, meaning a reduced interest expense.
+It is also known as a fixed principal loan.
+We also provide a Fixed Principal Loan Calculator.

-The interest rate is set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate leading banks around the world charge each other.
-The spread, measured in basis points, is predetermined and can increase or decrease base on the credit worthiness of the borrower.
+The interest rate is typically set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate that leading banks around the world charge each other.
+The spread, measured in basis points, is predetermined and can increase or decrease based on the creditworthiness of the borrower.
 The interest rate can either be fixed or, most commonly, variable.

-When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance and interest expense for the forecasted years.
-With senior term debt, it is often the simplest component of the debt schedule because of its predictability.
+When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance, and interest expense for the forecasted years.
+Senior term debt is often the simplest component of the debt schedule because of its predictability.
 For the forecasted period, the repayment amounts will be known with certainty, especially with fixed interest rates and set payments.

 Why use Senior Term Debt?